-Our Kindergarten Publishing Company is much more laid back and forgiving than most.
+- Our Kindergarten Publishing Company is much more laid back and forgiving than most.
 We can fix any problem with white "Oops Tape" or white stick-on labels!
-So relax, breathe deeply, be flexible, and enjoy nurturing and celebrating individual young writers.
-Kindergarten writing is...well... "kindergartenish!"

-Kindergarten Publishing allows us to motivate writers, honor the children's work, extend their concepts of text features, and expand their ideas about what constitutes quality work as writers and illustrators.
-We let the children first develop their stories in six-page enlarged fold-a-books or a six-page kid writing draft on lined kid-writing paper.
-The chosen story draft is first proofread by the child, then discussed and edited with an adult before the final version is reprinted, illustrated, published, and celebrated.
+So relax, breathe deeply, and enjoy nurturing and celebrating individual young writers. - Kindergarten Publishing allows us to motivate writers, honor the children's work, extend their concepts of text features, and expand their ideas about what constitutes quality work as writers and illustrators.
+We let the children first develop their stories in six-page enlarged fold-a-books or a six-page kid writing draft on lined computer paper.
+The chosen story draft is first